usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 #### 6.1.4.
 Renewal

-The CSP SHOULD bind an updated authenticator in an appropriate amount of time in advance of an existing authenticator's expiration.
+The CSP SHOULD bind an updated authenticator an appropriate amount of time in advance of an existing authenticator's expiration.
 The process for this SHOULD conform closely to the initial authenticator issuance process (e.g., confirming address of record).
 Following successful use of the new authenticator, the CSP MAY revoke the authenticator that it is replacing.

 ### 6.2.
 Loss, Theft, Damage, and Unauthorized Duplication